Anti-Serotonin protocol with detailed notes

 - Note: Paraformaldehyde is somewhat toxic and probably carcinogenic.
 Work with it in the hood with gloves and lab coat.

-- Note: Overtreatment at this step (e.g., 2 days or more) will also abolish staining.
+- Note: Overtreatment at this step (e.g., 2 days) will also abolish staining.
+Like with the fixation, it may be better to do closer to 12 hr

 - Note: Leave used pipets and tips in the hood for a day or two before discarding (the beta-ME will evaporate in that time).

-- Note: Digestion time is determined by examining 1-2 ul drops of worms (under the dissecting microscope) taken from the tube at regular intervals, starting as early as 15-30 min.
-When adult hermaphrodites begin to break open, stop treatment.
-Once a time is determined for a batch of collagenase, one usually needn't monitor digestion.
-Digestion time should be re-checked when staining different nematode species; this is sometimes also necessary for different C. elegans mutant strains.
+- Note: Digestion time is determined by examining 1-2 µl drops of worms (under the dissecting microscope) taken from the tube at regular intervals, starting as early as 15 min.
+When a few gravid adult hermaphrodites begin to break open (usually at the vulva), stop treatment.
+Once a time is determined for a batch of collagenase, one needn't necessarily monitor digestion, however, it is always best to monitor.
+You never have exactly the same number & stages of worms or ultimately the same concentration of collagenase.)
+Digestion time may need to be adjusted for different nematode species; this is sometimes also necessary for different C. elegans mutant strains.
+To get optimal head staining, one can do a more ‘severe’ digestion that fragments most worms.
+Heads will tend to stay intact, and give better staining, and may more reliably show faint serotonergic cells.
+It’s not a bad idea to split a tube of worms to do a short digest and a long digest.

 - Note: BSA: Bovine serum albumen, Fraction V (Sigma A-9306), essentially immunoglobulin free for antibody solutions.

-- Note: Although this incubation is typically performed ON at RT, this step can also be shortened to 1-2 hr at 37 degrees C.
+- Note: Although this incubation is typically performed ON at RT, this step can also be shortened to 1-4 hr at 37o C.

-- Note: This incubation can also be performed ON at 4 degrees C.
+- Note: This incubation can also be performed for 1-4 hr at 37o C.

-- Note: Rhodamine-conjugated Abs fade much more slowly than those with FITC.
-Strictly speaking, we are actually using TRITC-conjugated antibodies (related to genuine rhodamine, but superior).
+- Note: TRITC-conjugated Abs fade much more slowly than those with FITC.

-16) Rinse for 1 hr in 0.1% BSA/0.5% Triton X-100/PBS (You can typically skip this step and look right away, usually with a slightly higher background; if stopping here, do add 0.1% BSA solution.)
+- Note: If in a hurry one can skip this step and look immediately after the PBSTx rinse, with higher background; if stopping here, do add 0.1% BSA solution.)

 17) Mount on agarose pad/coverslip and view with epiflourescence